 When we are migrating a WordPress site, we move the full site (files and database) from the old server to the new server.
 And before setting up the site domain to point to the new server, is common to check if the migration did occur well.

-But in some cases, our new server not provide a way to access the new site with some temporary domain.
+But in some cases, our new server doesn’t provide a way to access the new site with some temporary domain.

 In other words: our machine will be able to access the new server with the same domain while the rest of the world will keep access to your old server with the same domain.

-This way, we can check if the migration was fine before setting up the DNS table to point officially for the new server.
+This way, we can check if the migration was fine before setting up the DNS table to point officially to the new server.